Weekly Jobless Claims Sink Slightly to 1.51 Million, Higher Than Expected

-New claims for unemployment benefits fell to 1.508 last week, data from the Department of Labor showed Thursday.
+New claims for unemployment benefits fell to 1.508 million last week, data from the Department of Labor showed Thursday.

-This is the twelfth consecutive week of initial claims above 1 million.
+This is the thirteenth consecutive week of initial claims above 1 million.
 Prior to March, initial claims had never risen as high as 700,000.

 Economists had forecast 1.2 million claims.
 Last week’s claims were initially reported at 1.54 million and were revised up to 1.566 million.